Frequently Asked Questions:

 CPAs, like doctors, lawyers, insurance agents, and real estate brokers, all possess a certain level of technical ability to obtain their certifications.
 Even after passing the licensing exams and meeting the continuing education requirements, each individual is unique.
 Think about doctors for a moment– some are general practitioners, some specialize in pediatrics, and some are heart surgeons.
 Which doctor you should engage depends on your needs.
 CPAs function in the same way.

-My experience includes over 25 years of accounting and tax work, both as a public accountant and in industry.
+Next year will mark 40 years of accounting and tax work, both as a public accountant and in industry.
 My industry experience includes very small, startup companies to a multinational corporation.
 I’ve experienced first-hand the rewards and difficulties of both small startups and large, slow-moving organizations.

 The true value of a CPA is best measured over a period of years, when you can look back and see the times when he pro-actively looked out for your best interests, whether it was setting up your business, planning for your kids’ education, reviewing a proposed investment, or planning for retirement.
 To get the maximum benefit from your CPA, you need a long-term relationship, and the most important factor in choosing a CPA is the quality of the communication between you and the CPA.
 What comprises effective communication?
 Usually it’s easier to describe what isn’t effective – for example, if his answers don’t seem to match up to your questions.
 Or he may seem to always talk down to you, or seem indifferent to your needs, or doesn’t return your phone calls.
 You’ll know effective communication when you experience it.
 How well do I communicate?
 Pick up the telephone and you can be the judge.